darktable-org/dtdocs/content/module-reference/utility-modules/tethering/live-view.md

 view: tethering
 ---

-This module gives you control of your camera's live view mode.
+Control your camera's live view mode.

 Functionality such as focus setting, rotation, adding guides and overlays are supported.